-- Digital currency built for the machines and the Internet of Things, MIOTA is the official coin of the IOTA platform which was built around its proprietary Tangle technology.
-It aims do develop instant processing of numerous machine-to-machine transactions between the Internet of Things devices, with unlimited scalability and nonexistence of fees.
+MIOTA is the official token of the IOTA platform and namesake cryptocurrency aimed at securing instant processing of machine-to-machine transactions between the Internet of Things (IoT) devices, all with improved scalability and nonexistent fees.

 |Market Cap||Volume 24h||Circulating Supply||Maximum Supply|

 Launched in June 2016, the IOTA platform betrays its main purpose in the name itself, with it being the short form for the “Internet of Things Application”.
 In short, the Internet of Things (IoT) is the concept involving the extension of internet connectivity to include as many physical devices within a single ecosystem.
 As such, it is found at the heart of many hi-tech concepts such as smart homes and smart cities which feature connected devices capable of exchanging data with the purpose of achieving operational synergy.

 Supported by its MIOTA token, the IOTA platform’s main task is to enable instantaneous and feeless transactions between devices which are parts of the IoT network, no matter how big or small it is.
 In addition to this, IOTA offers immutable data history tracking and computing resource sharing, with plans to eventually expand its role to become the payment settlement and data integrity layer of smart cities, energy grids, infrastructure, financial industry, etc.